Chronic Disease Prevention

 Could you be at risk for prediabetes?
-Click the link below to find out!
+Click the link below to take the American Diabetes Association’s risk test to find out!

 Wicomico County Health Department’s Diabetes Prevention Program is an evidenced based program developed by the Centers for Disease Control and Prevention.
 It is a lifestyle change program for preventing type 2 diabetes.